-I realized that if I want to get stuff done in life, I need to get up before the rest of the world.
-But it’s still not easy to get going.
+But as an adult, I realized that if I want to get stuff done in life, I need to get up before the rest of the world.
+(Or at least my kids.)

 I really believe having a morning routine is one of the most powerful ways to not just change your day, but change your life, because we give ourselves more permission to go deeper in the morning than we do at any other time.